micmejia/bible-dump/NKJV/Hebrews/Heb 1.md

 ###### 1
-God, who [^a]at various times and in various ways spoke in time past to the fathers by the prophets,
+God, who at various times and in various ways spoke in time past to the fathers by the prophets,

 ###### 2
-has in these last days spoken to us by _His_ Son, whom He has appointed heir of all things, through whom also He made the [^b]worlds;
+has in these last days spoken to us by _His_ Son, whom He has appointed heir of all things, through whom also He made the worlds;

 ###### 3
-who being the brightness of _His_ glory and the express image of His person, and upholding all things by the word of His power, when He had [^c]by Himself [^d]purged [^e]our sins, sat down at the right hand of the Majesty on high,
+who being the brightness of _His_ glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high,

 ###### 4
 having become so much better than the angels, as He has by inheritance obtained a more excellent name than they. ## The Son Exalted Above Angels